-Oklahoma ranks 47th for the percentage of women who were unable to see a doctor due to cost.
-Texas came in #50 with the highest rate — 17.5% — while Hawaii ranked first with just 5.1% of its women steering clear of the doctor’s office because of finances.
-1“Adults Who Report Not Seeing a Doctor in the Past 12 Months Because of Cost by Sex,” KFF analysis of Centers for Disease Control and Prevention (CDC)’s 2013-2022 Behavioral Risk Factor Surveillance System (BRFSS).
-Accessed April 2024.
+Oklahoma ranks #6 for the percentage of women who were unable to see a doctor due to cost at 17.3%.
+Texas has the highest rate out of the states — 20.4% — while Hawaii has just 6.9% of its women steering clear of the doctor’s office because of finances.

 This indicator is a reflection of women who reported they were unable to see a doctor due to cost, despite their insurance status.